matco/migroto/README.md

 pip3 install -r requirements.txt
 ```

-Then, edit the file `main.py` to update the id if the spreadsheet.
+Then, edit the file `main.py` to update the id of the spreadsheet.
 Finally, execute the script with:
 ```
 python3 main.py
 ```